 Water hammer effects boilers and hot water heaters

 Even boilers and hot water tanks can be damaged from water hammer.
 It is important to close or open valves slowly at all times.
 When plumbing repairs are completed it is tempting to quickly re-activate the plumbing system.
-However restraint must always be shown in order to avoid new repairs from being required.
+However, restraint must always be shown in order to avoid new and unnecessary repairs from being required.